-Participants were invited to take part in an online study consisting of three sessions in exchange of extra-course credit.
-Sessions 1 and 2 lasted for about 20-30 minutes, the third session for about 5-10 minutes.
+Participants were invited to take part in an online study consisting of three sessions in exchange of extra course credit.
+Sessions 1 and 2 lasted for about 20-30 min, and the third session lasted for about 5-10 min.
 They received the links for each session per email, and the links were sent at consecutive days.
 Participants were instructed to complete the sessions in the order they were sent to them.

-Sample size was based on the number of students that volunteered to take part on the study for extra-course credits.
+Sample size was based on the number of students that volunteered to take part on the study for extra course credits.
 Data collection was carried out during a preestablished period (February 25 to April 8, 2021).
-We accepted all participant submissions during this period to give equal opportunities for all students to earn extracredits.
-The first session was completed by 119 adults, second-year students of Psychology, aged between 19 and 42 years old (M = 21.16, SD = 4.24; 104 women, 13 men, 1 other, 1 missing value), with the same inclusion criteria as in Experiment 1.
-Session 2 was completed by 110 of the initial participants, and session 3 by 102 of the participants.
+We accepted all participant submissions during this period to give equal opportunities for all students to earn extra credits.
+The first session was completed by 119 adults who were second-year students of psychology, were aged between 19 and 42 years old (M = 21.16, SD = 4.24; 104 women, 13 men, one other, one missing value), and had the same inclusion criteria as in Experiment 1.
+Session 2 was completed by 110 of the initial participants, and Session 3 was completed by 102 of the participants.
 Seven participants were excluded from the analysis of Session 1 and six from Session 2 because their recall error was 2 standard deviations above the mean, leaving a final sample of N = 112 in Session 1 and N = 96 in Session 2.